bootstrapworld/curriculum/lessons/Algebra/distance-formula/langs/en-us/slides.md

 Optional: for more practice, complete @opt-printable-exercise{pages/distance-from-game-coordinates-2.adoc}

 <!--
-Debrief these workbook pages - or have students pair-and-share - before moving on to writing the full distance function.
+Debrief these pages - or have students pair-and-share - before moving on to writing the full distance function.
 -->

 ---